 This was to allow enough daylight to illuminate albeit very dimly through any visible windows.

-Capturing all of the lighting intensities and dark surfaces required some care but I’m pleased to say Papilio where very happy with the results.
+Capturing all of the lighting intensities and dark surfaces required some care shooting and time to produce in post-production but I’m pleased to say Papilio were very happy with the results.